 Part 1 – Web Services Interview Questions (Basic)

-UDDI is a part of the XML based standard in the service discovery layer of a protocol stack.
-It uses the language known as WSDL (Web Service Description Language) for its work.
-It finds web services and publishes those over the web like it is done from a directory.
+UDDI is a part of the XML-based standard in the service discovery layer of a protocol stack.
+It uses WSDL (Web Service Description Language) for its work.
+It finds web services and publishes them on the web.
 Its main features are:

-4) It enables various businesses to identify each other and communicate over the internet.
+- It enables businesses to identify each other and communicate over the internet.

 3. Explain the approaches for developing SOAP web-based service?

-There are two approaches to develop a SOAP-based web service.
+There are two approaches to developing a SOAP-based web service.

-1) Contract first approach: When a user uses this approach, they need to first define XML and WSDL and then java classes need to be derived in the contract.
+- Contract first approach: When a user uses this approach, first, they need to define XML and WSDL.
+Then Java classes derive in the contract.

-2) Contract last approach: When going with this approach, a user must first define java classes, and then the contract should be generated that normally has a WSDL file from Java class.
+- Contract last approach: When going with this approach, a user must first define Java classes.
+Then the contract generates, which has a WSDL file from the Java class.